What is Diksha?

 But these Dikshas are only suitable for people who have devoted their lives to Tantra.
 Hence they cannot lead a family life.

 What path should the worldly people follow?

-The disciples should keep obtaining Dikshas in the same sequence as given in Shastras, because each Diksha helps in sanctifying a part of his soul and this must be continued until all of some specific Dikshas are obtained namely- The Ten Mahavidya Dikshas – including Kamala, Kali, Matangi and Tara etc. For accomplishing the Sadhnas of the Mahavidyas, obtaining their individual Dikshas is essential, because during the Diksha the Guru transfers to his disciple a part of his infinite divine powers which help in the awakening of the dormant Shakti (energy) in the disciple.
+The disciples should keep obtaining Dikshas in the same sequence as given in Shastras because each Diksha helps in sanctifying a part of his soul and this must be continued until all of some specific Dikshas are obtained namely- The Ten Mahavidya Dikshas – including Kamala, Kali, Matangi, and Tara, etc. For accomplishing the Sadhnas of the Mahavidyas, obtaining their individual Dikshas is essential, because during the Diksha the Guru transfers to his disciple a part of his infinite divine powers that help in the awakening of the dormant Shakti (energy) in the disciple.

 Human life is the greatest boon gifted by mother Nature.
 According to the text “Vivek Chodamanni” composed by Bhagwatpad Shankaracharya, it is very difficult to be born as a human and still more difficult to become a Purush or a complete man.
 Only a person who becomes curious about the spiritual world and the science of Mantra and Tantra can be called truly fortunate because this can open the doors to totality for him.

 But only a person who has found a Sadguru in his life can hope to make spiritual progress and attain to such an elevated state.
 The highest aim of human life is the realization of the self and of the Supreme.
 Till he does this he has to go through the cycle of birth and death again and again.